sng-11/surfs_up/README.md

 ## Summary

 As summarized in the above bullet points, Oahu seems like a decent location for a surf shop based on temperature data.
 The mean temperature stays fairly consistent even when comparing June and December.
 However, just relying on temperature data for 2 months is not enough.
-I would suggest the following queries to be investigated to further decide whether Oahu is a smart investment decision:
+I would suggest the queries for the weather data of the month of July and August to be investigated also to further decide whether Oahu is a smart investment decision for a surf shop.
+These two months are chosen because the summer months are going to be where consumer traffic will be at its peak, with summer vacation and weather.

+_What is the temperature and precipitation like in the month of July?_

+_What is the temperature and precipitation like in the month of August?_